 Treatment Options for Drug Addiction

 Much of society has learned to equate drug dependence and addiction with weak character, a lack of morals or integrity.
-In truth, a person that has become drug dependent has a medical condition that must be appropriately treated by medical professionals.
-As with all medical illnesses and conditions, reading a book regarding the subject or attending a group meeting may be incredibly supportive, but by no means, it can be considered a medical treatment or a solution for drug abuse.
+In truth, a person that has become drug dependent is suffering from a medical condition that requires medical care.
+As with all medical conditions, reading a self- help book regarding or attending a meeting may be incredibly supportive, but by no means, replaces the need for medical treatment.

-Talk therapy or psychotherapy — usually be done by a psychologist, psychiatrist, or an MFT.
+Talk therapy or psychotherapy by a psychologist, psychiatrist, or an MFT.

 A psychotherapist can: